 In addition to some easy strolls, which are abundant and rich in surprises (lakes and waterfalls only wait to be discovered!) kids can climb up in the mountains thanks to the ski facilities and reach a panoramic area that owns a heated outdoor swimming-pool.

 Or they can participate to the MTB camp to discover the discipline or try push bikes.
 Or they can even approach horse riding thanks to the activities organised by the local manège.

 The Fun Park is a playground where kids can find a bouncy castle, a trampoline, mini jeeps and equipment to practice archery and ping pong.

 In winter kids can try the easy ski slopes together with the ski instructors of the Ski school or have fun at the baby snow park which has inflatable games and magic carpets.
-Various educational activities are organised at the Maison Musée Berton or at the Mini club.
+Various educational activities are organised at the Maison Musée Berton.
 Finally, there is also an indoor swimming-pool.

 ● Altitude: 1,441 m